Multiple Teeth Implant FAQ

 What is a bridge?

-Before implants proved to be the better option, a traditional bridge was used to replace a missing tooth.
+Before dental implants proved to be the better option, a traditional bridge was used to replace a missing tooth.
 The two healthy teeth on either side were ground down to put on crowns to provide support for the crown being put in the place of the missing tooth.
-Now, a single implant in the place of the missing tooth is a much better option, as the two healthy teeth on either side of the missing teeth can be left alone and don’t have to be damaged to fix the one missing tooth.
+Now, a single dental implant in the place of the missing tooth is a much better option, as the two healthy teeth on either side of the missing teeth can be left alone and don’t have to be damaged to fix the one missing tooth.

 When a bridge is made from two dental implants, however, the opposite is true.
 If a patient has three or more missing teeth in a row, an implant- supported bridge could be a great solution.
 Bridges put onto implants are actually more successful because their foundation is not two damaged teeth, it is titanium fused to the bone.